bes2008/sqlhelper/README.md

     + Interbase
     + Teradata
     + TimesTen
-2. multiple databases are supported in one application <br>
+2. supports multiple databases in one application
-3. auto detect dialect<br>
+3. supports auto detect dialect, so the dialect option is optional
 4. **the performance is higher than Mybatis-PageHelper**, because the limit、offset will be setted with PrepareStatement placeholder '?'
+5. supports spring boot 1.x , 2.x
+6. supports mybatis 3.x

 #### Installation